Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

 However, for asymptotics of the form \eqref{eq:wavezone:log} it is not \emph{a priori} clear what the scattering data should be and whether it can be chosen freely.
 Neither is it \emph{a priori} clear whether the interior asymptotics \eqref{eq:interior:asym} are part of the scattering data or whether the functions in \eqref{eq:interior:F:limits} can be chosen freely, or independently.

-In this paper, we identify precisely the part of the scattering data \emph{that can be prescribed freely} for the problems \eqref{eq:F:slow} and \eqref{eq:F:cubic}, and we will derive the compatibility conditions imposed by the source on the prescription of the radiation field at null infinty.
-The procedure developed in this paper can be applied to a large class of semi-linear wave equations satisfying the weak null condition.
+In this paper, we identify precisely the part of the scattering data \emph{that can be prescribed freely} for the problems \eqref{eq:F:slow} and \eqref{eq:F:cubic}, and we will derive the compatibility conditions imposed by the source on the prescription of the radiation field at null infinity.
+The procedure developed in this paper can be applied to a large class of semi-linear wave equations satisfying the weak null condition; see Section~\ref{sec:motiv}.